 - Pat Lundvall, Partner − Commercial & Complex Litigation (Co-Chair); Appellate

-- Lauren Parobek Warden, Policy Coordinator − Government Affairs & Advocacy
+- Lauren Parobek Warden, Policy Analyst − Government Affairs & Advocacy

 - Amanda Perach, Partner − Bankruptcy, Insolvency & Financial Restructuring; Commercial & Complex Litigation